Medical diagnostics

 What is pulsed field ablation?

-We are closely monitoring the progress of PFA and the suppliers who are racing to market.
-In the coming months, we will update this page with articles, podcasts and webinars to help healthcare providers gain insight into how these important changes may impact future care pathways for cardiac patients, to share best practices when adopting the new technology, and to explore strategic considerations when partnering with medical device suppliers in this dynamic environment.
+We are closely monitoring the progress of PFA and are helping healthcare providers gain insight into how these changes may impact care pathways for cardiac patients, sharing best practices when adopting the new technology and exploring strategic considerations when partnering with medical device suppliers in this dynamic environment.

 Here are the top 10 questions our team is fielding from organizations looking to adopt the new technology.